DominikN/docs_new/docs/tutorials/ros-projects/4-object-search.md

 ## Object search in ROS

-It is possible to use configurations from prevoius tutorials for area exloration and object detection.
+It is possible to use configurations from previous project for area exploration and object detection.
 We will use:

 - `explore_server`node from `frontier_exploration` package